joshhornby/joshhornby.github.io/_posts/2026-01-08-what-is-an-ai-agent.md

 Real systems exist on a spectrum:

-A prompt is a single LLM call.
-Stateless. `f(input) -> output`
+A prompt is a single LLM call with no memory of previous calls.

-A chain is multiple prompts in sequence.
-The output of one becomes input to the next.
-Fixed flow.
+A chain is multiple prompts in sequence where the output of one becomes input to the next.

-An agent is a loop with tool use.
-The LLM decides the flow.
-Unknown number of steps.
+An agent is a loop with tool use where the LLM decides the flow.

-A multi-agent system has multiple agents working together.
-One plans, others execute.
-Complex coordination.
+A multi-agent system has multiple agents working together where one plans and others execute.

 Most production systems are chains or simple agents.
 Multi-agent systems add coordination overhead that's hard to justify until you've hit the limits of a single agent.
 Start simple.